netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/nsip_module.rst

-      \* NONE - The Citrix ADC responds to any ARP request for the VIP address, irrespective of the states of the virtual servers associated with the address.
+      \* \ :literal:`NONE`\  - The Citrix ADC responds to any ARP request for the VIP address, irrespective of the states of the virtual servers associated with the address.

       \* ONE VSERVER - The Citrix ADC responds to any ARP request for the VIP address if at least one of the associated virtual servers is in UP state.